danielpaulus/quicktime_video_hack/README.md

 run `go run main.go --help` to see how it works

 Progress:
-1. ~~Make the `go run main.go dumpraw` work on the first execution (currently you have to run it twice and it will start recording on the second run)~~
+1. ~~Make the `go run main.go record` work on the first execution (currently you have to run it twice and it will start recording on the second run)~~
-2. FIX: After running the dumpraw command and saving a video, you have to unplug the device to record another video currently
+2. FIX: After running the record command and saving a video, you have to unplug the device to record another video currently
 3. Make a release :-D
 4. Generate GStreamer compatible x264 stream probably by wrapping the NaLus in RTP headers
 5. ~~Complete packet documentation~~